Articulation with the fingers: playing cuts and strikes on the ocarina

 A cut is essentially the opposite of a strike, separating two notes by briefly uncovering any closed hole to sound a higher pitch.

-Ideally, a cut should be as brief as a strike and to achieve this, the movement of the finger must be extremely small and extremely quick.
-Perhaps counter intuitively, that can be developed by practising the movement very slowly at first.
+Ideally, a cut should be as brief as a strike.
+To achieve this, the finger movement must be tiny and extremely quick.
+Although it may appear counterintuitive, it can be developed by practising the movement very slowly at first.

 Let's learn how to cut with the left middle finger: